Niels3RT/PolyPlay_MiSTer/README.md

 First button is fire, second button coin.

+## Light Organ

+The original hardware features a "light organ" on top of the cabinet, basically a row of colored lightbulbs.
+On MiSTer there are 3 modes for it:

+1. use the 3 LEDs on MiSTer
+1. the ext.
+DS8205D setting outputs the signals to user port bits 2:0 that were passed to a DS8205 on original hardware.
+74xx137 are functionally identical and could be used for a modern recreation.
+1. off, ignore it

 ## The Copyright Notice that came with the Sources of the KC87 and KC85/4 cores

 Copyright (c) 2015, $ME